Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator

 Given a designed kernel, the next step is to estimate the hyper-parameter $\eta$.
-There are many methods, such as the empirical Bayes (EB) method, Stein's unbiased risk estimation (SURE) method, generalized marginal likelihood (GML) method, generalized cross validation (GCV) method, { e.g., \cite{PDCDL2014}}.
+There are many methods, {such as the empirical Bayes (EB), Stein's unbiased risk estimation (SURE) and generalized cross validation (GCV) method (see, e.g., \cite{PDCDL2014})}.

 In the sequel, we consider the $\EB$ method, which assumes that $\theta$ and $V$ are independent and Gaussian distributed, i.e.,